medic/cht-core/README.md

 ### Enabling a secure CouchDB

 By default CouchDB runs in "admin party" mode, which means you do not need users to read or edit any data.
-This is great for some, but to use Medic safely we're going to disable this feature.
+This is great for some, but to use your application safely we're going to disable this feature.

 First, add an admin user.
 When prompted to create an admin during installation, use a strong username and password.
 Passwords can be changed via [Fauxton](http://localhost:5984/_utils).
 For more information see the [CouchDB install doc](http://docs.couchdb.org/en/2.0.0/install/).